Saving Nature: Conserving 30% Of The Land, Sea Just The Start - UrduPoint

 "It's a big challenge.
 We have a good sense of where protected areas are but we don't have a good sense of how well they are performing," she said.

-New monitoring methods could include technology like satellites, as well as more robust local reporting over time.
+New monitoring methods could include technology like satellites, as well as more robust local reporting.

 Linda Krueger of The Nature Conservancy said there needs to be a "sniff test": "We have to see that biodiversity is maintained and or improving."And a 30-percent target must not distract from efforts to nurture biodiversity everywhere, she said, from increasing green spaces in cities to cutting pesticide use in agriculture.